-A totaled car need not be retired to the junkyard, left to be stripped of its parts and dignity, and crushed into a cube the size of a foot locker.
+A totaled car need not be retired to the junkyard or crushed into a cube the size of a foot locker.

-If you keep a car that has sustained any significant damage, either you or the insurance company -- it varies by state -- must report the damage to the state's department of motor vehicles.
-These laws are intended to protect would-be buyers, who might otherwise be unaware of the underlying extent of a vehicle's damage.
+If you decide to keep a car that has sustained any significant damage, then either you or the insurance company — it varies by state — must report the damage to the state's department of motor vehicles.
+These laws are intended to protect would-be buyers, who might otherwise be unaware of the underlying extent of the vehicle's damage.

 Under the National Motor Vehicle Title Information System, established in 2008, insurance companies and salvage yards must submit information on vehicles damaged by crash, fire, flood or other calamities.
-DMVs and police have access to the data.
-The public also can access this information for a fee.
+The data is available to DMVs, the police, and, for a fee, to the public, as well.

 A salvage title may be branded with different descriptions, depending on the state and the type of damage.
 These include: